elisaalbertini/paguroDbRepo/docs/use_cases.md

 ## Use case of the manager modifying the menu
 ![Use case of the manager modifying the menu](resources/images/use%20case%20manager-menu.png)
 This use case represents the management of the menu.
 The actor is the manager.
-He is allowed to do different actions: he can add a new recipe and remove an old one.
-He can also modify recipes and their information.
+He is allowed to do different actions: he can add a new recipe and modify old ones along with their information.

 ## Use case of the manager interacting with the warehouse
 ![Use case 3](resources/images/use%20case%20manager-warehouse.png)